TJChiang/phantom_mask/README.md

 # Phantom Mask

-A Laravel-based backend system developed for a pharmacy platform, featuring API endpoints and a relational database to manage pharmacies, users, and mask transactions.
+A laravel-based backend system developed for a pharmacy platform, featuring API endpoints and a relational database to manage pharmacies, users, and mask transactions.

 This project is designed for technical assessment purposes.